 Your wedding is about the biggest you’ll ever throw as parties go.
-This is the day that you’ll tell your grandkids about and is sure to go down in history as one of the most meaningful celebrations of your life.
+The event is the day that you’ll tell your grandkids about and is sure to go down in history as one of the most meaningful celebrations of your life.
+That’s why you’ll want to go all out with wedding entertainment that will, most likely, include a dance floor for at least your evening set-up.

 wedding preparation